The complete guide to GDPR email disclaimers

 Known as the General Data Protection Regulation (GDPR) 2016/679, this European Union privacy law came into effect on 25 May 2018.
-Dubbed one of the most comprehensive data privacy standards to date, GDPR affects any company that processes the personal data of European Union (EU) and European Economic Area (EEA) citizens.
+Dubbed as one of the most comprehensive data privacy standards to date, GDPR affects any company that processes the personal data of European Union (EU) and European Economic Area (EEA) citizens.
 This is regardless of where the company is based.
-This regulation essentially brings order to what was previously a patchwork of various privacy laws enacted by the 27 EU member states.
+This regulation brings order to what was previously a patchwork of various privacy laws enacted by the 27 EU member states.

 The main goals of GDPR are to provide greater privacy rights to individuals, protect personal information, and increase organizational accountability for data breaches.
 With potential fines of up to four percent of a company’s global revenues or 20 million EUR, GDPR has a lot of power behind it.

 In its first year alone, 144,376 GDRP complaints were made.
 These were complaints submitted by any person who felt that their privacy had been impacted.
 One of the biggest fines levied at a company came in January 2019 when Google was landed a 50 million EUR fine by French regulators.
 This was for not properly telling users how their data was being used for targeted advertising.